 Be aware that Aboriginal people who have been displaced may not know their language or cultural group.

-Always capitalise 'Indigenous' and 'Aboriginal' when you're referring to Australian Aboriginals, but not when you are referring generally to the original inhabitants of other continents.
+Always capitalise 'Indigenous' and 'Aboriginal' when you're referring to Indigenous Australians, but not when you are referring generically to the original inhabitants of other continents.

 The indigenous people of the central United States include the Blackfoot and the Kiowa Apache.